Quảng Nam province: Railways

+Airports

 In 1965, the Americans built Chu Lai airport, aiming to serve military activities in the Central and Central Highlands regions.
 40 years later, on March 2, 2005, Chu Lai airport welcomed the first commercial flight from Ho Chi Minh City, marking a historic event for the province.
-In 2010, Vietnam Airlines had a Chu Lai - Hanoi route.
+In 2010, Vietnam Airlines had a Chu Lai–Hanoi route.
 The commercial operation of Chu Lai airport will strongly promote the development of not only Quang Nam (with Chu Lai industrial park) but also Quang Ngai province (with Dung Quat industrial park).
 Furthermore, Chu Lai airport will be developed into an international airport serving the transit of passengers and goods in the region.
 In addition, the operation of Chu Lai airport will make it easier for tourists to visit two world cultural heritages, Hoi An Ancient Town and My Son Sanctuary.
 Chu Lai Airport is currently the second largest airport in the country (about 3,200 hectares) after Long Thanh Airport (about 5,000 hectares).
 Chu Lai Airport is about 8 meters above sea level and has a runway of about 3,055 meters long, paved with concrete.
-The goal is to turn Chu Lai Airport into an international airport by 2030 and become the largest cargo transit and transportation center in the country with an expected capacity of 1 million tons of cargo/year.
+The goal is to turn Chu Lai Airport into an international airport by 2030 and become the largest cargo transit and transportation center in the country with an expected capacity of one million tons of cargo/year.

 Current address of Chu Lai Airport: Tam Nghia commune, Nui Thanh district, Quang Nam province.

 However, Da Nang International Airport is another alternative airport that the province also use which provides more domestic and international destinations.
 The airport which is approximately located 28 km north of Hội An.